Why a Customer API?

 - Maximum allowed request size is 10 MB

-- Remember - as a supplier using IdoSell Shop, you need to activate dropshipping order handling in your administration panel in order to let external clients use CustomerAPI to place orders.
+- Remember - as a supplier using IdoSell, you need to activate dropshipping order handling in your administration panel in order to let external clients use CustomerAPI to place orders.

 You are now ready to start!